dragonexpert/database_helper/README.md

 * SELECT statements are scanned for a LIMIT clause.
 If one is not present, it prepends the value of $config['database']['limit'].
 * If not set, it will default to 50 so you don't overload memory.
 * If a limit clause is set, it verifies that it is within the allowed limit.
+* Specific pages can be set to ignore the LIMIT CLause by defining $config['database']['limit_skip'] as an array and adding the value of the constant THIS_SCRIPT for each page.
+Default is search.php.

 ## Installation
 1) Upload all files to their directories.